AlbertoIbarra/DataViz_Course/Data Descriptions/ecobici.md

 The system is run by a private company, Clear Channel Outdoor, but funded by the government with an initial investment of 75 million pesos (US$5,750,000).
 Users of the system are required to purchase an RFID card at a cost of 400 pesos (US$30) which will provide them with access to the bicycles for one year.
 For tourists, a 7-day card can be obtained for 300 pesos, a 3-day card for 180 pesos, and a single day card for 90 pesos.
 Use of a bicycle is free for the first 45 minutes; extra charges are applied for use beyond this time limit.

-UEcoBici station readers have a credit card slot at the bottom.
+EcoBici station readers have a credit card slot at the bottom.
 You can register and pay (with any credit card) very simply by answering a few questions on the screen - no ID required, no passports, no forms to sign.
 Once you register on the screen, you are given a registration number and you put in your own PIN code.
 You can then get a bike at any station just using that registration number and PIN.

 ### The database